-- Students have no grades lower than C (including C-, D+, D, F) in any class - Students demonstrate leadership responsibility - Students shows consistent and continuous progress in all areas of assessment throughout the academic year - Student-drivers must comply with Massachusetts laws regarding driving and passengers Consequences for violating these criteria or any Academy rule may include suspension or revocation of this privilege for any period of time, at the discretion of the administration.
-Multiple/frequent tardies to school can result in the suspension of off campus privileges.
+- Students arrive on time for Morning Meeting. - Students have no grades lower than C (including C-, D+, D, F) in any class - Students demonstrate leadership responsibility - Students shows consistent and continuous progress in all areas of assessment throughout the academic year - Student-drivers must comply with Massachusetts laws regarding driving and passengers Consequences for violating these criteria or any Academy rule may include suspension or revocation of this privilege for any period of time, at the discretion of the administration.